Koh Ker Beng Mealea

 Beng Mealea means “lotus pond” is a temple in the Angkor Wat period.
 It was built as a Hindu temple, but there are some carvings depicting Buddha motifs.
 Its primary material is sandstone and it is largely unrestored, with trees and thick brush thriving amidst its towers and courtyards and many of its stones lying in great heaps.

 Birds potentially include 8 species of woodpeckers, Rufous-winged Buzzard, White-rumped Pygmy-falcon, Collared Falconet, Indochinese Bushlark, Velvet-fronted and Neglected Nuthatch.
-The temple area also contains some good semi-evergreen forest that gives birders a chance to pick up some migrant species such as Hainan Blue Flycatcher, White-throated Rock Thrush etc. Over 150 species have been recorded while about 60 species of them are seen during a day trip there.
+The temple area also contains some good semi-evergreen forest that gives birders a chance to pick up some migrant species such as Hainan Blue Flycatcher, White-throated Rock Thrush etc. Over 150 species have been recorded while

 A trip to Koh Ker Beng Mealea usually done with a full day trip from Siem Reap 5.30am to 5.30pm to get the most of it.
 After finishing Koh Ker on the way back to Siem Reap, followed by a visit to Beng Mealea, a sprawling jungle temple covering over one square kilometer overrun by vegetation.